rolandjlevy/express-mongoose-authentication/README.md

 # Express.js / Mongoose / JWT Auth

 This project demonstrates how to implement authentication using Express.js and Mongoose.
-Uses Bcrypt for bcrypt for password-hashing and JWT for authorization.
+Uses Bcrypt for password-hashing and JWT for authorization.

 ### Requirements